If you are using a screen reader or other auxiliary aid and are having problems using this website, please contact us at 1.800.633.7077.

 Unfortunately, if you are purchasing a home, the lower of the appraised value or the sales price will need to be used to determine your down payment requirement.
 It's still a great benefit for your financial situation if you are able to purchase a home for less than the appraised value, but market guidelines do not allow us to use this "instant equity" when making our loan decision.

-- How long does it take to close a Home Loan?
+- How long does it take to close a Mortgage?

-Typically, it takes approximately 30 days from the time you submit a completed application to closing.
-It can take less, and at times, CEFCU has closed Home Loans in as little as seven days.
-We will work with you to streamline the process and meet the contract date on purchases and Construction Loans.
+Typically, it takes approximately 30 days from the time you submit a completed application to closing for a purchase.
+It can take less, and at times, CEFCU has closed a Mortgage in as little as seven days.
+We will work with you to streamline the process and meet the contract date on Purchases and Construction Loans.
+Refinances could take longer to process depending on volume.
 For specific information, email CEFCU; call 309.633.3424 or 1.800.633.7077, ext.
 33424; or visit a Member Center.

 - How do you decide what you need from me to process my loan?